xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/readme.md

 ## [Package managers](packages.md)

 Integration with existing 3rd party package managers to streamline the installation of applications.
-Cuirently the following package managers are supported:
+Currently the following package managers are supported:

-* Chocolately - for Windows
+* Chocolatey - for Windows
 * APT - as used by some Linux distros including Ubuntu, Debian, and Fedora.
 * Yum - a package manager used by some Linux distros including  Red Hat Enterprise Linux, Fedora, CentOS.